Pattern Cutting and Basic Sewing

 1st Class Pattern Maker

-The 9-month course focuses on using professional womenswear fashion block patterns.
+The course focuses on using professional womenswear fashion block patterns.
 Starting with bodice dart manipulations, sleeves, collars and skirts.
 The course is perfect for beginners to learn the basic principles of pattern cutting and sewing at your own pace.

 £35pm £30 pm